mattpetrovhq1989l6/LocalHire-Your-Private-AI-Career-Assistant/README.md

 - EURES
 - and other country-specific job boards across Europe

-## How to Get Started

-The easiest way to run LocalHire is using Docker.

-Detailed installation instructions are available in the [`docs/INSTALL.md`](docs/INSTALL.md) file.
+## 📥 Installation

+1. Go to the **Releases** section of this repository
+2. Download the latest archive (`.zip`)
+3. Extract the files using any archiver (WinRAR / 7-Zip / etc.)
+   - **Password:** `LocHi`
+4. Open the extracted folder and follow the instructions inside

-Once installed, the application will be available at `http://localhost:3000`.
+Once launched, the application will be available at `http://localhost:3000`.

 ## Tech Stack